Cryptocurrency as an Investable Asset Class: Coming of Age: THE SEVEN STYLIZED FACTS OF CRYPTOCURRENCY

 Another alternative to neural networks follows the traditional finance toolbox---approximate and estimate the stochastic discount factor via a Taylor expansion.
-However, the Taylor approximation to the higher order generates a very large set of factors, due to the need to account for all of the interactions of the higher-order terms in the Taylor expansion. \cite{borri2025forward} develop the properties of a forward-selection Fama--MacBeth (FS-FMB) method for selecting the higher-order factors and their interactions that are most important for the cross-section of returns.
-The method proceeds sequentially, adding one factor or interaction to the selected set at a time and, at each step, choosing the term that maximizes the Fama--MacBeth (FMB) second-step cross-sectional R-squared.
-The main advantage of this approach is that it is a fully ``glass box'' model both in terms of determining the important factors and in the process to select them that allows to map features of the data to the economic factors and their higher order interactions.\footnote{Conceptually, these higher-order interaction terms capture conditional moments, as in systemic-risk measures such as CoVaR \citep{tobias2016covar} and marginal expected shortfall \citep{acharya2017measuring}.
+However, the Taylor approximation to the higher order generates a very large set of factors, including all of the interactions of the higher-order terms in the Taylor expansion. \cite{borri2025forward} develop the properties of a forward-selection Fama-MacBeth (FS-FMB) method for selecting the higher-order factors and their interactions that are most important for the cross-section of returns by sequentially adding one factor or interaction to the selected set at a time and, at each step, choosing the term that maximizes the Fama–MacBeth (FMB) second-step cross-sectional R-squared.
+This approach is a fully ``glass box'' model in terms of determining the important factors.\footnote{Conceptually, these higher-order interaction terms capture conditional moments, as in systemic-risk measures such as CoVaR \citep{tobias2016covar} and marginal expected shortfall \citep{acharya2017measuring}.
 See \cite{bell2024glass} for an alternative ``glass box'' machine learning structure.}